"Izzy, why is it so hard to connect with you? Trying to find your contact form is like navigating a labyrinth. Grrrr..."

-Living with Traumatic Brain Injury is an overwhelming ocean that routinely engulfs me and drags me down to the Underworld.
+Traumatic Brain Injury is a big meanie of an ocean that routinely engulfs me and drags me down to the Underworld.

 One of the most difficult things I do is balance my health, my work/passion projects, and connection with the world outside my mostly-silent home.

 Before you email me, please check out this list of Frequently Asked Questions.
 If, by the end of it, you're still inspired to contact me, your patience with my sporadic response times will be deeply appreciated.

 (alas, only on desktop view)

 Do you still teach?
 I want to study with you!

 I absolutely do!
 Here ya go.

 Yup.
 Just rarely onstage or live.
 Stage lights, travel, jet lag, crowded auditoriums, big events - all these melt mah brains, so I don't do it very often.
 (Currently amidst a pandemic, I don't do it at all.)
 Now I mostly create dance performance videos.
 You can see a bunch of them HERE on my site, or on my new YouTube Channel, which also has some of my instructional material and vloggy musings.